jduck/bs25-slides/slides.md

 # Kernel CTF

-1. Google buys exploits for Linux kernel vulns
+Google buys exploits for the Linux kernel!

-2. Bonuses for 0day
-3. Exploits published
-4. Goal is to learn from bugs and create mitigations
+* Goal is to learn from bugs and create mitigations
+  * Bonuses for 0day (n-day allowed)
+  * Exploits are published
-5. Cross-cache attacks are the hotness
+    * Cross-cache attacks are the hotness

+Rewards exploits, not fixing bugs :-/

+TODO: Is there a table of KCTF submissions/payouts/reports/techniques?

 ---